east-hawaii-cultural-center/ehcc_tailwindcss/README.md

 BUILD COMMANDS
 --------------

 - Use `npm run dev` or `yarn dev` to generate the un-minified, expanded CSS.
-- This is intended for local development.
-You can also use `npm run watch` or `yarn watch` to re-compile automatically when changes are made.
+This is intended for local development.
 - Use `npm run prod` or `yarn prod` to generate the minified, compressed CSS.
 These are the versions intended for use on production.

 CONFIGURATION OVERRIDES
 -----------------------